bookingcom/bpfink/README.md

 Current status
 --------------

-This project is activily being developed, and is currently in a beta status.
+This project is actively being developed, and is currently in a beta status.
 It is functional but things will be changing.
-We will be working on coming up with tasks, so that other can contrubute to the project.
+We will be working on coming up with tasks, so that other can contribute to the project.

 Contributions